 The District is currently evaluating the impact of the above pronouncements.

-K. Subsequent Events
+J. Subsequent Events

-The District evaluated its December 31, 2019 financial statements for subsequent events through the date the financial statements were issued.
-As a result of the spread of the COVID-19 coronavirus, economic uncertainties have arisen which are likely to negatively impact operating results.
-The financial impact of this matter cannot be estimated at this time.
+The District evaluated its December 31, 2020 financial statements for subsequent events through the date the financial statements were issued and noted the following subsequent events to be disclosed: